The Best Frameless Bathroom Mirrors (2026)

 The VINGLI is our budget pick for one specific buyer: someone who needs storage as much as a mirror and doesn't want to spend over $100 to get both.
 It is a wall cabinet with a frameless mirrored door, so from the front it reads as a clean mirror, but it opens to shelves that swallow the medicine, razors, and bottles that otherwise crowd a small vanity.
 For under $40, that is a lot of function on the wall.

-This is the same idea as the Kohler cabinet at roughly a quarter of the price, and the gap shows where you'd expect.
+This is the same idea as the Kohler cabinet at about a quarter of the price, and the gap shows where you'd expect.
 The build is functional rather than premium, the finish is plainer, and the mirror surface is smaller than a dedicated wall mirror because the unit is a cabinet first.
 None of that is a dealbreaker at this price.
 If your real problem is a cluttered bathroom with nowhere to put anything, the VINGLI solves it and gives you a frameless mirror in the bargain.

 What we like